-- The name of the PtpConfig CR. - Specify an array of one or more profile objects. - 3 Specify the name of a profile object that uniquely identifies a profile object. - Specify the network interface name to use by the ptp4I service, for example ens787f1. - Specify system config options for the ptp4l service, for example -2 to select the IEEE 802.3 network transport.
-The options should not include the network interface name -i <interface> and service config file -f /etc/ptp4l.conf because the network interface name and the service config file are automatically appended. - 6 Specify system config options for the phc2sys service, for example -a -r.
-If this field is empty the PTP Operator does not start the phc2sys service. - Specify a string that contains the configuration to replace the default /etc/ptp4l.conf file.
-To use the default configuration, leave the field empty. - Scheduling policy for ptp4l and phc2sys processes.
-Default value is SCHED_OTHER.
-Use SCHED_FIFO on systems that support FIFO scheduling. - Integer value from 1-65 used to set FIFO priority for ptp4I and phc2sys processes when ptpSchedulingPolicy is set to SCHED_FIFO.
-The ptpSchedulingPriority field is not used when ptpSchedulingPolicy is set to SCHED_OTHER. - Specify an array of one or more recommend objects that define rules on how the profile should be applied to nodes. - Specify the profile object name defined in the profile section. - 12
+Custom resource field Description name The name of the PtpConfig CR. profile Specify an array of one or more profile objects.
+Each profile must be uniquely named. interface Specify the network interface to be used by the ptp4l service, for example ens787f1 . ptp4lOpts Specify system config options for the ptp4l service, for example -2 to select the IEEE 802.3 network transport.
+The options should not include the network interface name -i <interface></interface> and service config file -f / etc/ptp4l.conf because the network interface name and the service config file are automatically appended.
+Append summary_interval -4 to use PTP fast events with this interface. phc2sysOpts Specify system config options for the phc2sys service.
+If this field is empty, the PTP Operator does not start the phc2sys service.
+For Intel Columbiaville 800 Series NICs, set phc2sysOpts options to -a -r -m -n 24 -N 8 -R 16m prints messages to stdout .
+The linuxptp-daemon DaemonSet parses the logs and generates Prometheus metrics. ptp4lConf Specify a string that contains the configuration to replace the default /etc/ptp4l.conf file.
+To use the default configuration, leave the field empty. tx_timestamp_time out For Intel Columbiaville 800 Series NICs, set tx_timestamp_timeout to 50 . boundary_clock_jb od For Intel Columbiaville 800 Series NICs, set boundary_clock_jbod to 0 . ptpSchedulingPoli cy Scheduling policy for ptp4l and phc2sys processes.
+Default value is SCHED_OTHER .
+Use SCHED_FIFO on systems that support FIFO scheduling.